Using Expert Witnesses in Your Personal Injury Cases

 What is the Difference Between Expert Witnesses and Fact Witnesses?

-Expert witnesses are much like fact witnesses, in which they should tell the truth, humbly, sincerely and with honesty.
-Rather than factual evidence, expert witnesses provide opinion evidence based on the specialized skill, experience or knowledge.
+Expert witnesses are much like fact witnesses; they should tell the truth humbly, sincerely, and honestly.
+Rather than factual evidence, expert witnesses provide opinion evidence based on specialized skill, experience, or knowledge.
 The capability to present opinion evidence separates expert witnesses from fact witnesses.

 Watch YouTube Video: What is an expert witness?
-The video below explains the difference between an expert witness and a fact witness.
+The video below explains the difference between expert and fact witnesses.

 Are all Expert Witnesses Created Equal?

-An expert who can testify to a medical malpractice is quite different than one who can testify in a personal injury case.
-Even in the area of personal injury, there are several types of expert witnesses.
+An expert who can testify to medical malpractice is quite different than one who can testify in a personal injury case.
+Even in personal injury, there are several types of expert witnesses.